klawr/aka/README.md

 The aka links are identified by r'{\\url\s*{\\(#\d+)}:', so they have to be handed over this way.
 (Should be done automatically by the LaTeX snippet).

-At the moment there is no way to create more than one index.html, so each project has to have its own directory...
+At the moment I see no way to create more than one index.html, so each project has to have its own directory...